tdilauro/Simplified-wiki/MultipleAuthenticationMechanisms.md

 ### Block codes

 In general, libraries use the MBLOCK[p56] field to mark when a patron's access is blocked.
 Although the value of MBLOCK[p56] is a single character, different libraries use different codes to mean 'blocked' for various reasons.
+This needs to be configured.

 ### Library codes